 Now, this is where things might get a bit confusing, but bear with us: all statements and statement relations are argument trees!
 You can thus 'drill down' into an argument hierarchically by opening up (clicking on) leafs and branches to discover the underlying statements which support or oppose them.

 To add a new statement, search for it first; we want to encourage contributing to and reusing existing statements.
-However, since the current search functionality is limited (only results which contain the exact text you are searching for show up) we recommend you to use short search queries when looking for existing statements.
 To aid discovery, statements which make for interesting entry points into discussions can be shared on Reddit.

 This concludes the short introduction.
 More detailed information is provided below, but for now you should have sufficient information to start browsing the site.